 Along with our major, our program offers four minors in differing fields of Psychology.
 We have a general psychology minor for those students in other majors.
 For Psychology students we have several additional minors; Applied Behavior Analysis, which will expose students to behavioral treatments used to improve the lives of those with autism and other developmental disorders; Psychological Research, which will assist those students looking to move into Master’s Programs in different psychology fields; and Substance Addiction Education minor, which will help academically prepare students seeking a position in the professional field of Addictions.

-The Division of Psychology provides a student-centered education in both theoretical and applied aspects of psychology, thus preparing them for graduate studies, entry into the workforce, and dealing with all aspects of life.
-Students are provided an experienced and highly trained faculty, small class sizes, and a rigorous, yet balanced curriculum supporting a wide variety of elective choices.
+The Department of Psychology provides a student-centered education in both theoretical and applied aspects of psychology that prepares students for graduate studies or direct entry into the workforce as well as life in general.
+Students will encounter an experienced and highly trained faculty, small class sizes, and an interesting curriculum covering most areas in psychology.
 Students are taught critical thinking, effective communication, ethical behaviors, and to value diversity in human nature.

 The Applied Behavior Analysis (ABA) club is a student organization that is open to anyone who is interested.
 Our mission is to promote ABA throughout the community and to apply behavioral psychology through service learning.
 At our meetings, we have guest speakers who talk about their careers in behavioral psychology and work on fund-raising projects.
 The ABA club is a good opportunity to get to know other students and develop leadership skills.
 We have adopted a special education class at Troy Elementary school and have completed several projects designed to increase autism awareness in the Troy community.